 Finally, ESL’s Intel Extreme Masters tournament tour is a CS:GO institution, bringing the pro scene around the world in a way no other organizer has.
 Though IEM events aren’t the biggest, you can count on ESL to provide a solid experience, whether seen at home or in person.

-The bread and butter of the CS:GO competitive scene is its league play and there are three noteworthy leagues operating at the moment; the ESL Pro League, FACEIT’s Esports Championship Series and StarLadder’s StarSeries i-League.
+The bread and butter of the CS:GO competitive scene is its league play and there are three noteworthy leagues.
+The ESL Pro League, FACEIT’s Esports Championship Series and StarLadder’s StarSeries i-League.

-All three follow the same general format, starting with an intraregional round robin “season” that lasts four to eight weeks.
+All three follow the same general format.
+They start with an intraregional round robin “season” that lasts four to eight weeks.
 The top performers therein earn spots in a LAN tournament that will crown a champion.

-ESL Pro League is the largest of the three, featuring four regions and the largest prize pool of the lot.
-ECS has a similar prize pool, but only features two regions while StarLadder features three but has the lowest payouts by a considerable margin.
+ESL Pro League is the largest of the three, featuring four regions and the largest prize pool.
+ECS has a similar prize pool, but only features two regions.
+Finally, StarLadder features three but has the lowest payouts by a considerable margin.

 That said, all three manage to consistently attract world-class talent.
-While you may not stay abreast of everything going on, these three can all be relied on to put on a good show.
+While you may not stay abreast of everything going on, they’re the three to watch.

 Like most esports, the bulk of CS:GO action can be found on Twitch.tv.

-On a 24/7 basis, something of interest can be found on the site, whether it’s pro players streaming their pub games, reruns of old events or analysts breaking down footage.
-Most importantly, the majority of tournament action can be found live on Twitch but unlike many other titles, a notable chunk needs to be found elsewhere.
+On a 24/7 basis, something of interest can be found on the site.
+Whether it’s pro players streaming their pub games, reruns of old events or analysts breaking down footage.
+Most importantly, the majority of tournament action can be found live on Twitch.
+Unlike many other titles, a notable chunk needs to be found elsewhere.

-As was previously discussed, ESL’s ESL One and ESL Pro League are some of the biggest events in the CS:GO scene and can be found on Facebook and the official ESL website.
+ESL’s ESL One and ESL Pro League are some of the biggest events in the CS:GO scene.
+They can be found on Facebook and the official ESL website.
 That said, ESL’s Intel Extreme Masters events can be found on Twitch.

-ELEAGUE, meanwhile, has the bulk of its action live on Twitch but also airs some of its content on the cable television network TBS.
+ELEAGUE, meanwhile, has the bulk of its action live on Twitch.
+However, they also air some of their content on the cable television network TBS.
 Depending on the event, this may be aired live or via tape delay.

-And of course, everything that takes place in CS:GO can be found in the actual game client and watched live, or downloaded and watched as replays.
-Though this requires you to watch at your PC rather than on-the-go over a mobile device, the game has strong spectator features that just might make it worth the inconvenience!
+And of course, everything that takes place in CS:GO can be found in the actual game client and watched live.
+It can also be downloaded and watched as replays.
+Though this requires you to watch at your PC rather than on-the-go over a mobile device.
+The game has strong spectator features that just might make it worth the inconvenience!